DFriend01/os161_devcontainer/README.md

 ./setup.sh
 ```

-6. Source the `.bashrc` file or reopen a new terminal inside the devcontainer:
+6. Source the `.bashrc` file or reopen a new terminal inside the devcontainer.
+Confirm that the dependencies installed correctly by observing `which sys161` outputting
+a valid path.
+Also take a look at `~/tools`.

 ```
 source /home/osdev/.bashrc
 ```

-    Confirm that the dependencies installed correctly by observing `which sys161` outputting
-    a valid path.
-Also take a look at `~/tools`.

 7. Build your kernel.
 The setup script automatically fetches a configuration script `sys161.conf` located in
 `$WORKSPACE_DIR/os161`.
 Either copy it into `$WORKSPACE_DIR/os161/root` after building, or use your own